rasbt/screenlamp/docs/sources/user_guide/tools-tutorial-1.md

 3. Select molecules by the distance between certain functional groups.
 4. Generate multiple favorable-energy conformers of each selected molecule.
 5. Overlay the conformers of the reference and database molecules
-6. Postprocess (sort) the overlay results and select molecules using similarity thresholds
+6. Post process (sort) the overlay results and select molecules using similarity thresholds
 7. Generate functional group matching tables
 8. Select molecules based on functional group matching patterns